 How does it do that?

-A triplet is made up of 3 notes, but in this track, only 2 of them are played.
+A triplet is made up of 3 notes, but in this track, it plays only 2 of the 3 notes.

 Here’s how it looks in sheet music.